yetanotherco/aligned_layer/README.md

 make install_aligned_compiling
 ```

-### Reading the results of the proof verification in Ethereum
+### Explanation of how the results of the proof verification in Ethereum

 This is the same as running the following curl, with the proper CALL_DATA.